amitbiswas1999/Covid-QA-system-using-BERT-/README.md

-# Build and Deploy a BERT COVID Q&A System
+# Build and Deploy a COVID Q&A System using BERT

 Develop a BERT Q&A system that provides real-time answers from over 200,000 COVID research papers